lea927/drop-that-beat/README.md

 ## Features 🎵🎵🎵

-- Create and edit an account
+- Register and update account details
-- Create, edit and delete a game rooms.
-Game rooms created are accessible to other registered users.
+- Users can create, edit and delete game rooms.
+The game rooms created are accessible to other registered users.
-- Search tracks and add those tracks in the game room. 🎵
+- Search tracks which connected to Apple's iTunes Search API and add those tracks in the game room 🎵
 - Search playable game rooms by searching the artist
 - Play game rooms created by other users
 - Earn points while playing the game 💰